EffiesEnchiridion/effiesenchiridion.github.io/notes/ma-defining-chinese-nongovernmental-organizations.md

 1）two dominant frameworks used to interpret Chinese organizations in the 1980s and 1990s: **① civil society ② corporatism**.

-・Civil society: emphasizes social self-organization, limits on state power, and voluntary participation.
+・**Civil society**: emphasizes social self-organization, limits on state power, and voluntary participation.

-・Corporatism: focuses more on how the state structures and manages interest representation through organized bodies.
+・**Corporatism**: focuses more on how the state structures and manages interest representation through organized bodies.

 Scholars often reach different conclusions because they study different kinds of organizations: those examining trade unions and business associations tend to see corporatism, while those studying politically oriented groups such as workers’, students’, or women’s organizations tend to see civil society.